AdwoaAgyeiwaa/Beginner-SQL-Codes/Data_Cleaning_in_SQL.md

 WHERE
  TRIM(table_column_name) = condition;
 ```
-The "TRIM()" command helps to remove blank spaces before or after a textstring.
+The `TRIM()` command helps to remove blank spaces before or after a textstring.

 ### Adding Strings Together
 ```